[Developers]

 • High (70-89): Manual review required; significant indirect exposure or entity association

-• Medium (40-69): Enhanced due diligence; moderate indirect connections or behavioral risk
+• Medium (40-69): Enhanced due diligence; moderate indirect connections or behavioural risk

 • Low (20-39): Standard processing with logged risk indicators